PoCInnovation/hackathon_SUI/README.md

 - Use `Coin<T>` wrapper types for `public_transfer` calls
 - Edges must connect outputs to inputs for dependency tracking

-See `BLOCKS_REFERENCE.md` for complete documentation.

----

-## ⚠️ Warnings & Risks

-- **Market volatility**: Slippage and price changes can affect profitability
-- **No capital loss on failure**: Atomic transactions ensure all-or-nothing execution
-- **Testnet prototype**: Not audited, use at your own risk
-- **Network switching**: Ensure your wallet supports both Testnet and Mainnet
-- **Gas costs**: Mainnet execution requires real SUI for gas

----

-## 🤝 Contributing

-Pull requests are welcome!
-Areas for improvement:

-- New protocol adapters (Scallop, Bucket, DeepBook, Suilend, Bluefin)
-- UI/UX enhancements
-- Documentation
-- Testing coverage
-- Performance optimizations

 ---

 ## 📜 License